alexseong/hacks-pandas/README.md

 # hacks-pandas
 Place to store Pandas hacks

-- Showing how chaining methods work in Pandas.
+- Showing chaining methods work in Pandas.
-- Using the Pipe function.
+- Using the Pandas Pipe function - works same as in Linux.
-- Using the Assign function.
+- Using the Pandas Assign function.
-- Using the Drop function.
+- Using the Pandas Drop function.
 - Data is from government site for public information.